sdl002/Plotting_Intro_R/README.md

 ggplot2 is an R package that allows for customizable data visualization.
 It is part of the tidyverse package suite and is a very well maintained and continuously updated package. https://ggplot2.tidyverse.org/

-To use ggplot2, you will need to have access to `R`, and I reccomend following along with 'RStudio'.
+To use ggplot2, you will need to have access to `R`, and I reccomend following along with `RStudio`.
 You can either use a local installation or a server installation.

 To install ggplot2 you can do the following: